gonzalo-bulnes/securedrop-docs/docs/admin.rst

 .. figure:: images/manual/screenshots/journalist-admin_changes_logo_image.png
    :align: center
-   :alt: Logo Update
+   :alt: The Instance Configuration form displays 'Image updated' after the logo was updated successfully.
    :figwidth: 80%
    :width: 100%

-   Instance configuration screen after a successful logo update, as seen by an admin.
    Click on the image to see it full-size.

 .. _submission prefs: